Springe direkt zu Inhalt

 Research

-Our research program is focused on the following three challenges of THz and ultrafast physics.
+Our research program is focused on the following three challenges of the terahertz physics of quantum materials.

-1. Reveal ultrafast elementary processes in condensed matter
+1. Reveal ultrafast elementary processes in quantum materials

 Ultimately, we want to obtain a kind of movie that shows how electrons, spins and crystal lattice of a solid interact with each other on their natural (typically femtosecond) time scales and at their natural (typically THz) resonance frequencies.
-This idea is illustrated by the schematic below.
+This idea is illustrated by the schematic in Figure 1.

-We currently study interactions in complex and application-relevant materials, for instance liquids and magnetic nanostructures.
+We are particularly interested in the flow of angular momentum and energy.
 Examples of questions we want to answer are as follows:

-• How does the vibrating crystal lattice (phonons) affect the state of the electrons or spins and vice versa (see figure above)?
+• How does the vibrating crystal lattice (phonons) affect the state of the electrons or spins and vice versa (see Figure 1)?

-• How can electrons or spins be transported through a solid by light pulses (see figure below)?
+• How can electron spin and orbital angular momentum be transported through a solid by light pulses (see Figure 2)?

-• How do molecules in liquids and soft matter react to strong pulsed electric fields?
+• How do molecules in liquids and soft matter rotate due to strong pulsed electric fields?

 2. Development of new spectroscopic tools

-To answer the questions posed above, we develop new spectroscopic tools and methods, with a special focus on pulsed THz radiation with frequencies ranging from ~0.3 to 30 THz.
-We currently work on extending THz spectroscopy to magnetic solids and soft matter (such as liquids).
-For instance, to reveal the coupling between crystal lattice and electron spins, we make use of the scheme shown above: we use an intense THz pulse to resinantly excite optical phonons and probe the resulting impact on the spin system by a delayed optical probe pulse.
+To answer the questions posed above, we develop new spectroscopic tools and methods, with a special focus on pulsed terahertz radiation with frequencies ranging from ~0.3 to 30 THz.
+We currently work on extending terahertz spectroscopy to quantum materials with magnetic order or other effects related to angular momentum.
+For instance, to reveal the coupling between crystal lattice and electron spins, we make use of the scheme in Figure 1: We use an intense THz pulse to resonantly excite optical phonons and probe the resulting impact on the spin system by a delayed optical probe pulse.

 Finally, to interpret our experimental results, we work out simple toy models.
 For example, we have recently modeled the transport experiment above using spin transport equations and Maxwell's equations.